GuiPimenta-Dev/lambda-forge-docs/docs/page7.md

 ## Configuring DynamoDB Tables for Each Deployment Stage

-To ensure our application can operate smoothly across different environments, we'll establish three separate DynamoDB tables, each tailored for a distinct deployment stage:
+To ensure our application can operate smoothly across different environments, we'll create three separate DynamoDB tables on AWS DynamoDB console, each tailored for a distinct deployment stage:

 - Dev-Users
 - Staging-Users